Gallery-of-Kaeon/Kaeon-FUSION/README.md

 The sheer,
 ever-growing scale of the toolset required by software developers is a burden that should have been dealt with long ago.
-To free developers from the bondage of incomplete tools, we have created Kaeon FUSION: the first ever universal programming language.
+To liberate developers from the bondage of incomplete tools, we have created Kaeon FUSION: the first ever universal programming language.